jtobin/ethereum/README.md

+# Ethereum Notes

+**NOTE (2017/06/07)**: These notes are out of date by about a year and a half and could use some updating.

-# Setting up / launching console
+## Setting up / launching console

 Requirements: